suncoast-devs/handbook/curriculum/back-end/explore-back-end-lanuages/assignments/A Whole New World/welcome-to-a-new-language.wireframes.md

 #### Simple Console Application
 * [ ] Create a console application that guesses a number that a user has thought of ,between 1 and 100.
 This will use a [`binary search`](https://www.programmerinterview.com/index.php/puzzles/minimum-guesses-1-100/) to guess the correct number

 * [ ] Here is the JavaScript, in browser, algorithm to follow.
 Make sure to understand this first before writing new code: [`https://codepen.io/ambethia/pen/KNewBb`](https://codepen.io/ambethia/pen/KNewBb).
 **NOTE** You will be translating this from the event driven paradigm of HTML to the more procedural paradigm of a console application.
 * [ ] For Explorer Mode, you do not have to put in menu or other user experience "nice to haves", focus on the just the core algorithm.

-#### Blog
+#### Wireframes
-* [ ] We have tackled front end development and are about to tackle a new language.
-You have grown as a developer and a person in the last 7 weeks.
-Create for me a blog post on medium on 1 of the following prompts

-- Pick 1 topic technically that we have learned and create a blog post explaining it to a non-technical person.

-- Blog about a struggle that you have encountered and overcome during your tenure here so far.

-- Pick a new technology that we haven't hit yet (or won't) and create a intro blog for that.
+* [ ] Finish working on your wireframes and ironing out your idea.
+Work with your instructors and peers to work out the kinks.

 ### Adventure Mode

-* [ ] Create a nice user experience.
+* [ ] Create a nice user experience for the number guesser.
 Include features such as `Try again` and `Welcome, press enter to start`